Dhruv0306/modular-blockchain-core/README.md

 - `WalletStore.java`: Manages wallet references only; no example wallets included.

 ### API
 - `RestApiServer.java`: Minimal HTTP API exposing `/chain`, `/transaction`, and `/peers` endpoints for blockchain state, transaction submission, and peer listing.
+Manages a list of miners and starts/stops their mining process when the server starts/stops.
+Transaction deserialization for `/transaction` is user-implemented.

 ---